poornimasf/nlp-negation-analysis/README.md

 ## 🧠 Expletive Inference (Research Mode)

 ### Overview
-The Enhanced Negation Analyzer now includes a sophisticated **Expletive Inference** system designed specifically for linguistic research.
+The Expletive Negation Analysis system now includes a sophisticated **Expletive Inference** system designed specifically for linguistic research.
 This feature can infer whether a French sentence originally contained expletive negation ("ne") even when the "ne" has been removed or never existed.

 ### Research Methodology